Chart Color Schemes

 Chelsea Heights' health metrics are close to national benchmarks.
 Common health conditions are slightly more prevalent than average across both younger and older age cohorts.

-The rate of private health cover is approximately 52% of the total population (around 2,852 people), compared to 58.2% across Greater Melbourne.
-Asthma and arthritis are the most common medical conditions in the area, affecting 8.6% and 7.8% of residents respectively.
-About 68.8% of residents report being completely clear of medical ailments, compared to 70.4% across Greater Melbourne.
-Approximately 19.8% of residents are aged 65 and over (around 1,080 people), which is broadly in line with the general population's health profile.
+The rate of private health cover is approximately 52% of the total population, which is around 2,852 people, compared to 59.5% across Greater Melbourne.
+The most common medical conditions in the area are asthma and arthritis, affecting 8.6 and 7.8% of residents respectively.
+A total of 68.8% of residents declared themselves completely clear of medical ailments, compared to 70.4% across Greater Melbourne.
+As of 2016, 19.8% of residents are aged 65 and over, which equates to approximately 1,080 people.
+This is broadly in line with the general population's health profile.

 Frequently Asked Questions - Health